upkie/palimpsest/README.md

 ## Alternatives

 * [mc\_rtc::DataStore](https://github.com/jrl-umi3218/mc_rtc/blob/master/include/mc_rtc/DataStore.h) - can hold more general value types, like lambda functions, but does not serialize.
+* [mjlib::telemetry](https://github.com/mjbots/mjlib/tree/master/mjlib/telemetry#readme) - if your use case is more specifically telemetry in robotics or embedded systems.
 * [nlohmann::json](https://github.com/nlohmann/json) - most user-friendly library of this list, serializes to MessagePack and other binary formats, but not designed for speed.
 * [Protocol Buffers](https://developers.google.com/protocol-buffers/) - good fit if you have a fixed schema (keys don't change at all) that you want to serialize to and from.
 * [RapidJSON](https://github.com/Tencent/rapidjson/) - low memory footprint, can serialize to MessagePack using other [related projects](https://github.com/Tencent/rapidjson/wiki/Related-Projects), but has linear lookup complexity as it stores dictionaries [as lists of key-value pairs](https://github.com/Tencent/rapidjson/issues/102).